-The University of Texas Medical Branch requires a minimum of 120 semester hours to complete a bachelor's degree.
-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-UT Medical Branch does accept transfer credits.
+The University of Texas Medical Branch requires at least 120 semester hours to complete a bachelor's degree.

+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+UT Medical Branch accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, UT Medical Branch has a summer session, so students can earn credits during the summer.

 UT Medical Branch offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|